 Your lender calculates your mortgage interest as a percentage of your loan and does so based on a variety of factors, including your credit score and down payment amount – which can significantly impact your interest rate.

 If you make your loan payments according to your amortization schedule, you’ll pay off the loan in full by the end of its term.

 See What You Qualify For

 Congratulations!
 Based on the information you have provided, you are eligible to continue your home loan process online with Rocket Mortgage.

 If a sign-in page does not automatically pop up in a new tab, click here

 - Amortization: A mortgage loan comes with an amortization schedule that determines how much you pay per month and the costs that payment covers.
 A basic mortgage payment goes toward two components: interest and principal.
 Most of your payment covers interest in the beginning, but as time goes on, the majority shifts to your principal.
-Homeowners can consult their lender for their amortization schedule and the calculations involved.
+Homeowners can consult their lender about their amortization schedule and the calculations

 Consolidate debt with a cash-out refinance.